edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 Once the webpack module is loaded from the remote we return the exposed Angular standalone component from the mfe1 app named `MyStandaloneComponent` to the `loadComponent` function, which then loads the Angular component into the DOM.

 This way also sets the component input.
 See the line with `inputText: 'Hello from the shell!'` at [app-routing.module.ts](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app-routing.module.ts).

+> **Note**
+>
+> This approach is not subscribing to the component's outputs because it would require a bit of extra code to do it.
+You could do it like it's done in the mfe1 app dev platform which subscribes to the `activate` event from the `router-outlet` or a better approach would be to create a wrapper component and then create an Angular service to share the data.
+You can take a look at the [advanced-ng16](../advanced-ng16/README.md) code demo to see how to create a wrapper component.
+>

 #### Using Angular dynamic component loading